streamanalyze/sa.documentation/README.md

 The parser is based on the SQL-92 version of SQL.
 Thus, the SQL processor allows an Amos II database be both updated and queried using SQL-92.
 The parser passes most of the SQL-92 validation test.
 However, SQL views are not supported.
 For further details see http://www.it.uu.se/research/group/udbl/Theses/MarkusJagerskoghMSc.pdf.
 The command line option
          amos2 ... -q sql...
-will make Amos II accept SQL as query language in the top loop rather than AmosQL.
+will make Amos II accept SQL as query language in the REPL rather than AmosQL.
 5 Peer management
 Using a basic Amos II peer communication system, distributed Amos II peers can be set up that communicate using TCP/IP.
 A federation of Amos II peers is managed by a name server which is an Amos II peer knowing addresses and names of other Amos II peers.
 Queries, AmosQL commands, and results can be shipped between peers.
 Once a federation is set up, multi-database facilities can be used for defining queries and views spanning several Amos II peers [RJK03].
 Reconciliation primitives can be used for defining object-oriented multi-peer views [JR99a][JR99b].
 5.1 Peer communication